 Ebikes by Rad Power Bikes are "Class 2" in the US since they use a 48 volt battery and a motor capable of up to 750 watts* of output, allowing the bike to travel at high speeds (up to 20 mph) with or without pedaling.

-We provide an on/off throttle button on the production bikes to disable the twist grip throttle so customers in locations where e-bikes with throttles are not allowed (some locations in Europe etc) will be able to conform to local regulations.
+For customers in locations where ebikes throttles are not allowed (such as some locations in Europe), we provide an on/off throttle button on all ebikes by Rad Power Bikes that disables the twist grip throttle to allow their use to conform to those local regulations.
 The pedal assist system is still fully functional when the throttle is disabled.

 *Canadian models are outfitted with 500 watt motors

 Notice: Riders must ride safely and respect the laws governing electric bike use where they ride.
 Always know the rules of the road, operate the bike within local and all applicable laws, and ride responsibly and with respect for other people, cyclists, vehicles, etc.